-This year we welcome Tom Myles, a 17 year old Clarinetist from Ballygowan, accompanied by Gary Myles.
+This year we welcomed Tom Myles, a 17 year old Clarinetist from Ballygowan.
+Tom impressed the audience with his technique and musical ability.
+He was accompanied by his father, Gary Myles, a very accomplished musician.
 Tom, a finalist in the BBC Young Musician of the Year (Woodwind) in 2018, enjoys making music in many other places including playing in a pit orchestra, in a Bavarian Strollers band and singing in his school chamber choir.
 This year Tom is also principal clarinet in the National Youth Orchestra.
 He’s currently studying for his GCSEs, and he enjoys playing hockey for both his school and club.

 Our CD, "Hearts and Voices" is still available and copies can be obtained from Choir Members or the Braid Theatre Box Office, price £10.00

 Tickets will be available from the Braid Centre Box Office or choir members